mhoennig/hs.hsadmin.ng/doc/rbac.md

 ### Current User

-The current use is taken from the session variable `hsadminng.currentUser` which contains the name of the user as stored in the
+The current use is taken from the session variable `hsadminng.currentSubject` which contains the name of the user as stored in the
-*RbacUser*s table.
+*RbacSubject*s table.
 Example:

-    SET LOCAL hsadminng.currentUser = 'mike@hostsharing.net';
+    SET LOCAL hsadminng.currentSubject = 'mike@hostsharing.net';

 That user is also used for historicization and audit log, but which is a different topic.